Roof Rats In West Palm Beach, FL

 Like most rats, they are nocturnal so you may not even know they're living on your property.
 You'll know they're around by their black banana-shaped droppings which are about 1/4-1/2 inch long and you may notice dark smears or rub marks seen along their travel routes.
 They're not easy to spot either because they don't like running along the ground if they don't have to.
 They like sticking to trees, wires, fences, or anything that keeps them off the ground.
 They especially like attics, soffits, piles of debris, hollow trees, skirts of old fronds on palm trees, and they'll even live in Quaker parrot nests.
 They will also nest in burrows in canal banks and under sidewalks or stacks of materials that are stored on the ground.

-The damage these pests can cause to your house can be irreversible and can go unnoticed which makes them a dangerous pest.
+The damage rodents can cause to your house can be irreversible and can go unnoticed which makes them a dangerous pest.
 When they make residence in your house or a building they will chew through wires which can potentially start fires, they will gnaw through plastic and lead water pipes to get access to water, make holes in walls to get access to other areas, and will cause other structural damage.

 If you have fruit trees on your property then you're more susceptible to having these pests as they're quite fond of fruit.
 One easy fix is to put a piece of sheet metal about 1 to 2 feet high around the trunk of your trees.
 This stops them from climbing up your trees.
 Ensure that there are no hanging wires from the sheet metal if you decide to go that route.
 Also, ensure the branches of your trees are not touching the ground, a fence, or other structure they can climb upon.
-However, a pest control company like Native Pest Management, are experts in rodent control for West Palm Beach, FL.
+However, a South Florida pest control company like Native Pest Management, are experts in rodent control for West Palm Beach, FL.

 If these pests have made residence on your property then your best chance at getting rid of them is to call a pest control company that can do rodent control in West Palm Beach, FL.
 People often think that their cat or dog will control these rats but that's not the case as these rats like to live above ground which makes them difficult for your pet to kill and the fact that they're nocturnal.
 Snakes do a good job at controlling the population of these critters but even the snakes can't get them all, especially if they're living inside your house or building.